Key Trading Concepts

 Our simulated trading environment mirrors live market conditions to help you understand these dynamics.

-Slippage Slippage occurs when the execution price of a trade differs from the expected price, often during rapid market changes or execution delays, such as around major news events or market openings.
+Slippage occurs when the execution price of a trade differs from the expected price, often during rapid market changes or execution delays, such as around major news events or market openings.

 Example of Slippage: